Pence, Abbott attend vigil for victims of church shooting

 Pence told the crowd Wednesday evening that the shooting at the First Baptist Church of Sutherland Springs was the worst mass shooting at a church in American history and called the gunman “deranged.”

-“Whatever animated the evil that descended on that small church, of the attacker’s desire was to silence their testimony of faith, they failed,” the vice president added.
+“Whatever animated the evil that descended on that small church, if the attacker’s desire was to silence their testimony of faith, they failed,” the vice president added.

 Abbott began the service by praying “for healing and for help.”